staffier/Karate-Demo-Project/src/test/java/sample_tests/performance_tests/README.md

 mvn clean test-compile gatling:test
 ```

-If you have multiple Scala files in your project, but only want to run one of them, you can specify which you wish to run list this:
+If you have multiple Scala files in your project, but only want to run one of them, you can specify which you wish to run like this:

 ```
 mvn clean test-compile gatling:test -Dgatling.simulationClass=examples.tests.GatlingWithKarate